-Like the French, these scammers can be charming, and their methods are sophisticated.
-It helps to be aware of some of the tourist traps, because chances are these con artists will see you coming long before you see them.
-Here are six common scams in France.
+These scammers can be charming, and their methods are sophisticated.
+Get to know the tourist traps before you go – chances are these con artists will see you coming long before you see them.
+Here are a number of common travel scams in France.

 If you haven't been approached by men, women and children holding a gold ring in Paris, well then you probably haven't been to Paris!